yalegama/yalegama/README.md

 - 👋 Hi, I’m @yalegama
 - 👀 I’m interested in React & Node
-- 🌱 Graduate in BSc.
-Computing
+- 🌱 Graduate in London Metropolitan University, BEng (Hons) in Software Engineering

 <!---
 yalegama/yalegama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.